Vibes

 Equipment and Setup

-If your platform prefers Open Key or classical notation, learn the equivalence.
-The Native Instruments article explains Open Key and adjacent compatibility.
+If your platform displays Open Key or classical notation by default, use the conversion table above.
+The Native Instruments article covers Open Key in depth.

 Real-World Application